AADARSH-7625/AADARSH-7625/README.md

 **🔑 Login and Register System:** A secure and efficient user authentication system with functionalities for registration, login, and password recovery using token-based verification.

-**🎬 Movie Website UI:** A visually engaging movie website mock-up crafted with a focus on UI/UX for film enthusiasts.

 **🌐 Portfolio:** My personal portfolio – showcasing my skills, projects, and contact details.

 <h2>🛠️ Skills & Tools</h2>